jalvarado1381/HARDS-Analisys/README.md

 4.- Working on variable names.

-5.- Creating the new Data Set and taking it to a file.
+5.- Calculating the new variables and creating the new Data Set and taking it to a file.

-##How to execute the script
+##How to execute the script run_analysis.R

 1.- Clone the repository HARDS-Analysis from github